-The overall RuPaul's Drag Race franchise is expected to have fewer crowned winners in 2025 than in recent years.
+It's official: The overall RuPaul's Drag Race franchise has crowned fewer winners in 2025 when compared to recent years.

-Thankfully, most Drag Race shows are still on the air around the world, and many of them are even launching their own All Stars-like seasons.
+Thankfully, there's still plenty of Drag Race all over the world, and many of them are even launched their own All Stars-like seasons for the very first time.
 The push for Drag Race in more countries also continues, with never-ending rumors, theories, and subsequent announcements of brand-new spinoffs in countries where Mama Ru's queendom has never been before.

 Keep scrolling to see the RuPaul's Drag Race queens who have won crowns in 2025 so far.